rqtl/qtl2/index.md

 ![Warning](assets/pics/warning_icon.png)

-In R/qtl2 version 0.5, we have made major revisions to some of the central data structures, and a number of steps in QTL analyses have changed.
+In R/qtl2 version 0.5, we made major revisions to some of the central data structures, and a number of steps in QTL analyses have changed.
 See the revised
 [user guide](assets/vignettes/user_guide.html), or